Mannchen/Archean-Mods/AirtightDoor/AirtightDoorL/AirtightDoorL.md

 # Usage
 Press on the door to open/close.
-Press on the turnhandle to lock/unlock.
+Press on the round handle to lock/unlock.

 Door can be locked from the dataport.